rowan-jansens/2020-10-03-nmcsa-pangeo/README.md

-# base_for_pangeo
+# Base repository for running Python workshop content in hosted Jupyter Notebooks
-base repository for practice notebooks for use in PanGeo
+Base repository for practice notebooks for use in PanGeo